 Here's everything you need to know about the geo and language reporting in Twitter Trackers.
 For any Twitter account or topic you're monitoring, you can now learn a lot more about where those tweets are coming from.
 Use this information to identify trends, discover popular or new places important to a community, and create more relevant content.

 You can either preemptively filter a Tracker by a location or language to only pull in related tweets, or you can pull in all global tweets and view our in-Tracker reports to see where those tweets are from or what language they're in.
-Geo and language filters and reports are available in the social suite.

 Geo and Language Filters

 Our geo and language filters let you create a Tracker that only monitors posts from the locations and/or languages you're interested in.
 So you can set up a more restrictive search when you create a Tracker with these filters, and find only the posts you're interested in.
 You can filter by one or more countries or languages, or look for posts shared within a certain distance of a specific location.